ALexeyP0708/php_proxy_object/README.md

 Not the fact that the use of proxy objects will be fast.
 But in any case, this is the optimal solution for creating complex combinations and in a simple way.

-### Versions
-template: x.y.z
-- x - version with major changes.
-Has no backward compatibility
-- y - Versions with modifications t hat do not break backward compatibility
-- z - Versions for adding new features, changing APIs, refactoring and fixing bugs.
-Should not break backward compatibility with version "Y".

 ## Install